Services – Delivery Methods

-“We understand the need for Design/Build services and have implemented this delivery method many times, especially for repeat clients in the manufacturing sector,” says Jerry Kirkland, Managing Partner of Wieland’s California office.
+“We understand the need for Design/Build services and have implemented this delivery method many times, especially for repeat clients in the manufacturing sector,” says Kevin Shaw, Managing Partner of Wieland’s California office.
 “When you have a strong comfort level with an architectural and engineering team, you can be very efficient in making progress and pick up valuable time for fast-track projects.

 Wieland has relationships with numerous architectural firms, engineering consultants and subcontractors in nearly every market in the country.
 These valued and trusted advisors regularly come alongside Wieland to assist in complicated and/or fast-track projects.
 The Design/Build delivery method is perfectly suited for taking advantage of these relationships.

 “We’ve proven that Design/Build is a viable alternative when the customer knows what he wants, and when time is of the essence,” Shaw says.
 “Wieland’s ability to get things done in a compressed time frame is one of our strong suits.”